 There are two main categories of construction contract and design risk allocation in New Zealand: construct only, and design and construct.

-The contractor is responsible for its methodology of construction based on the design, but not for errors or omissions in that design.
+Construct only: the contractor is responsible for its methodology of construction based on the design, but not for errors or omissions in that design.
 Between the contractor and the owner, the design risk sits with the owner.
-Typically, the owner separately contracts who will be responsible for the design risk.
+Typically, the owner separately allocates the design risk by contract to an architect and/or engineer.

-The contractor is responsible for both the design and the construction of the works (if the Principal has a pre-existing design, it may be novated to the contractor).
-This approach simplifies responsibility, but it usually comes at a significant price premium and can reduce the number of potential tenderers, because smaller contractors often lack in-house designers and may be unwilling or unable to partner with a design firm.
+Design and construct: the contractor is responsible for both the design and the construction of the works (if the owner has a pre-existing design, it may be novated to the contractor).

 Engineering, procurement and construction management arrangements where the head contractor project manages a set of specialist contractors and consultants are less common in New Zealand.
 Alliancing contracts that share the risks of design and construction are usually limited to larger projects where there is a high degree of uncertainty and risk.

-Cost overruns (due to unexpected circumstances or otherwise) are one of the most significant risks on a construction project.
+Cost overruns are one of the most significant risks on a construction project.
 These are largely managed/allocated by whether or not the contract allows the contractor to claim a variation if the stated risks occur.

 Cross-indemnities are commonly given for key risks that are within a party's control, such as: